 Who Needs a Nurse Email List (And What They Do With It)

 Different buyers, wildly different use cases.
-Let me break down who's actually spending money on nurse contact databases and why.
+Let me break down who's actually spending money on nurse contact databases, and why.

 Healthcare staffing agencies are the biggest buyers, and it makes sense.
 Clipboard Health — a Sequoia-backed startup valued at $1.3 billion — has filled over 4 million shifts by connecting directly with nurses.
-Their nurses earn an average of $54/hour, and the company maintains priority access relationships with 42,000+ nursing professionals.
+Their nurses earn an average of $54/hour, and the company maintains priority-access relationships with 42,000+ nursing professionals.
 That kind of scale requires constant outreach to fresh nurse leads.

 Medical device and uniform companies need nurse email addresses segmented by facility type and specialty.
 An OR nurse cares about different equipment than a home health nurse.
 Obviously.